The Science, Benefits & Unfortunate Decline of the Creative Mind

 Perhaps the greatest enemy to our collective creativity is the non-stop gorging of the ideas and creative expression of others.

-Are you primarily a creator of ideas or a consumer of the ideas and agendas of others?
-It’s possible your ratio is off-balance.
-Remember when the word binging used to have a negative connotation?
+There are creators of ideas or a consumer of the ideas and then there are mostly consumers of the ideas and agendas of others.
+Remember when the word bingeing used to have a negative connotation?

-With the average American is spending over five hours a day on their smartphone, the 24/7 connection to media and social content gives the brain little time or space it needs to be creative.
+With the average American is spending over five hours a day on their phone, the 24/7 connection to media and social content gives the brain little time or the space it needs to be creative.

 Imagine!
 Land’s research that showed the massive creativity loss in children came some 50 years before the world of ubiquitous screens.

-Not only does all this over-consumption cause massive distraction from achieving both big and little goals in life, being less creative has shown to make us less effective.
+Over-consumption not only causes massive distraction from achieving both big and little goals in life, being less creative has shown to make us less effective.

 Indiana University psychologist and researcher Dr. Jonathan Plucker, PhD., found an association between a regular habit of creativity and productivity.
 Separate research links increased conscientiousness and the want to be effective and thorough in one’s work, to time spent being creative.